 - Generally, as traffic volumes increase, congestion also increases.
 Congestion can grow at a faster rate once capacity is reached, which means that even small amounts of traffic growth can have noticeable effects.
-As a result, vehicle speeds slow, trips take longer, and travel times become less reliable, which can reduce emergency response times and increase the time required for trip planning. - As primary routes become congested, drivers aided by smart phone applications and GPS (global positioning systems) move to minor roads to save time.
-This can place added strain on roads and neighborhoods that were not originally designed or intended for increased traffic intensity.
-Greater traffic noise, reduced pedestrian and bicycle safety, and longer driving times along these secondary routes can decrease the quality of life for residents.
+As a result, vehicle speeds slow, trips take longer, and travel times become less reliable.
+This is particularly true during rush hours and busy weekends, which can reduce emergency response times and increase the time required for trip planning. - Higher levels of congestion can be associated with higher transit ridership, if there are convenient transit services available that would allow some travelers to save time as compared to driving.
+This type of transit service is generally not available today in Napa County. - Because cars and trucks waste fuel while idling and work most efficiently at speeds of about 45-55 miles per hour, higher levels of congestion can translate into increased energy use and associated emissions of air pollutants. - Higher traffic volumes are correlated with higher vehicle miles traveled (VMT), which means higher greenhouse gas (GHG) emissions.
+The estimated 262 million VMT in Napa County in 2014 contributed 125,711 metric tons of carbon dioxide emissions per year, which is 26 percent of all carbon dioxide emissions in the County.2

-- Higher levels of congestion can prompt some travelers to switch to public transit, if there are convenient transit options available that would allow them to save time as compared to driving.
-In Napa County, public transit is generally limited to local and regional bus service in the incorporated jurisdictions and on some state routes. - Because cars and trucks waste fuel while idling and work most efficiently at speeds of about 45-55 miles per hour, higher levels of congestion can translate into increased energy use and associated emissions of air pollutants. - Higher traffic volumes are correlated with higher vehicle miles traveled (VMT), which means higher greenhouse gas (GHG) emissions.
-The estimated 262 million VMT in Napa County in 2014 contributed 125,711 metric tons of carbon dioxide emissions per year, which is 26 percent of all carbon dioxide emissions in the County. - Higher traffic volumes and higher traffic speeds also create more traffic-related noise.
+• Higher traffic volumes and higher traffic speeds also create more traffic-related noise.

 This Element of the General Plan addresses these challenges by setting forth goals, policies, and action items to establish expectations about transportation network performance and to guide future infrastructure and land use decision-making.
 At a broad scale, the goals and policies about transportation included here are correlated with policies of the Agricultural Preservation & Land Use Element by allowing for selected roadway capacity increases in the southern part of the County where the most growth is anticipated, and by focusing attention on access, safety, transit, and active transportation modes throughout Napa County.
-By correlating transportation goals and policies with the Agricultural Preservation and Land Use Element, this Element is also protective of natural resources (Conservation Element), visual character (Community Character), and opportunities for business growth (Economic Development).
+By correlating transportation goals and policies with the Agricultural Preservation and Land Use Element, this Element is also protective of natural resources (Conservation Element), visual character (Community Character), and the County's thriving economy (Economic Development).

 In Napa County, protecting the rural character of the area and minimizing the cost of new road expansion are both priorities.
 Consequently, building new or wider roads has been limited to only a few locations where deemed to be both feasible and desirable.
-In this way, the County expresses that preservation of the area's character is a higher priority than achieving the most efficient mobility outcomes.
 Attractive public transit alternatives are also difficult to implement, due to the dispersed pattern of employment and tourist destinations, and services with low numbers of riders typically require substantial government subsidy.
-In the more developed (and flatter) Napa Valley, expanding the transportation network of trails and paths for active modes (e.g., bicycling, walking) is more feasible, and the potential exists to encourage drivers to use their cars less, supporting the County's long-held commitment to urban-centered growth.
+In the more developed (and flatter) Napa Valley, traveling without a private vehicle is more feasible and the potential exists to encourage drivers to use their cars less, supporting the County's long-held commitment to urban-centered growth.